 Silk fibers are made of protein and will dissolve in chlorine bleach.
 Even dilute solutions of chlorine bleach will cause permanent yellowing, color loss and weakening of silk.
 All stain removal products should be tested in an inconspicuous spot.
 Professional dry cleaning is usually recommended for silk clothes.

-There are, however, washable silk items.
-These clothes or accessories are usually unstructured but should be handwashed or done on the washer's gentle cycle only.
-Use a delicate care detergent and do not wring or squeeze the fabric excessively which can break the threads.
+For stable silks, use a delicate care detergent and do not wring or squeeze the fabric excessively which can break the threads.
 Rinse well and dry flat or hang on a padded hanger to drip dry.

 Adding 1/2 cup of distilled white vinegar to the rinse water can help silk keep its lovely sheen.